cwshugg/dimrod/README.md

 The top-level directories are:

 * `http/` - Scripts for setting up Nginx, and the server's HTML/JS/CSS.
-* `ifttt/` - IFTTT routines I've created that DiMROD's services interact with.
+* `ifttt/` - IFTTT routines I've created that DImROD's services interact with.
 * `jellyfin/` - Scripts for setting up a Jellyfin media server.
 * `pihole/` - Scripts for setting up a Pihole DNS ad-blocking server.
 * `scripts/` - Other general-purpose scripts.
 * `services/` - My Python-based custom services.

-## DiMROD Services
+## DImROD Services

 Within `services/` is the library code I implemented to create individual services that provide me with some sort of functionality.
 Each service: